Henry Every, Pirate Henry Every, Captain Henry Every

 Henry Every probably did more than any other pirate in influencing others to either pursue piracy or to pursue pirates.
 The severe reaction of the Moguls toward the East India Company jeopardized its existence and exemplified a growing anti-English, anti-European sentiment that later resulted in widespread independence movements.

-New!
 "The Adventures and Exploits of Captain Avery", by Charles Ellms